bline141/Competition/README.md

 The competition will provide retrospectively collected clinical and imaging data from 40 selected patients from the MR cohort.

 File Structure:

-- Matching: PSM-Matching.R and analysisPlot.R
+- Matching: PSM-Matching.R and analysisPlot.R *#Selection of 40 patients matched for BL variables*

-- Competition sheet for Neurologists: clinical_data, imaging_data, write_data
+- Competition sheet: clinical_data, imaging_data, write_data *#Working sheet for neurologists*